kllk15656/Presentation/react-markdown-svelte/src/content/Tutorial.md

 ### Step 3

-You can now explore adding elements to your design file.
-Within the Design Tools, you can include:
+Explore adding items to your wireframes.
+In the Design Tools you can add:
 -	Text
 -	Shapes
 -	Vectors
-- Drawings

-Then, using the properties panel you can adjust:
+Then, in the properties panel you can adjust:
 -	Position
 -	Layout
 -	Typography
 -	Appearance
-- Colour
+-	Fill colour
 -	Stroke
 -	Effects

 ## Part 2: Setting up main components